Singularity analysis of a new discrete nonlinear Schrodinger equation: Singularity analysis

 Using the expansions

-with $u_{m,0}v_{m,0}=2$, we find from (\ref{uv}) that the positions of resonances are $r_{m}=-1,0,3,4$, for all $m$, $m=0,\pm1,\pm2,\ldots$.
-This means that the branch (\ref{br}) is non-generic: since the resonance $-1$ corresponds to the arbitrariness of the constant in $\phi=t+\mathrm{constant} $, the expansions (\ref{re}) contain at most $3N+1$ arbitrary constants for a subsystem of $2N$ equations (say, with $m=1,\ldots,N$) of the infinite system (\ref{uv}), not $4N$ arbitrary constants as should be for the general solution due to the Cauchy theorem.
-Though the branch (\ref{br}) represents only a class of special solutions, its analysis is sufficient for reaching the conclusion that the system (\ref{uv}) does not pass the Painlev\'{e} test for integrability.
+with $u_{m,0} v_{m,0} = 2$, we find from \eqref{uv} that the positions of resonances are $r_{m} = -1 , 0 , 3 , 4$, for all $m$, $m = 0 , \pm 1 , \pm 2 , \dotsc$.
+Though this branch \eqref{br} represents only a special type of the singular behavior of solutions, its analysis is sufficient for reaching the conclusion that the system \eqref{uv} does not pass the Painlev\'{e} test for integrability.

-Assuming that the solutions of (\ref{uv}) are represented in the case of (\ref{br}) by the Laurent type expansions
+Assuming that the solutions of \eqref{uv} are represented in the case of \eqref{br} by the Laurent type expansions